panda3d/panda3d-docs/programming/render-attributes/lighting.rst

 Colored Lights
 --------------

+.. only:: python

+   All lights have a color, which is specified by :meth:`light.color = (r, g, b, a) <.Light.color>`.
+   The default color is full white:
+   :meth:`light.color = (1, 1, 1, 1) <.Light.color>`.
+   The alpha component is largely irrelevant.

+.. only:: cpp

-All lights have a color, which is specified by ``light.setColor((r, g, b, a))``.
+   All lights have a color, which is specified by :meth:`light.set_color(LColor(r, g, b, a)) <.Light.set_color>`.
-The default color is full white: ``setColor((1, 1, 1, 1))``.
-The alpha component
+   The default color is full white:
+   :meth:`light.set_color(LColor(1, 1, 1, 1)) <.Light.set_color>`.
-is largely irrelevant.
+   The alpha component is largely irrelevant.

 If you are trying to simulate a natural light, it may be easier to set the color temperature instead, by calling :meth:`.Light.set_color_temperature()` with a value in Kelvin.
 Use a value of 6500 for pure white, a lower value to get a warmer white color and a higher value to get a cooler white.

+.. only:: python

+   The color of the specular highlight can be set individually using :meth:`light.setSpecularColor((r, g, b, a)) <.Light.set_specular_color>`, however, this should not be done as this will produce an unnatural effect.
+   This method is deprecated and may be removed in a future version of Panda3D.
+   By default, the specular color of a light is automatically set from its regular color.

+.. only:: cpp

-The color of the specular highlight can be set individually using ``light.setSpecularColor((r, g, b, a))``, however, this should not be done as this will produce an unnatural effect.
+   The color of the specular highlight can be set individually using :meth:`light.set_specular_color(LColor(r, g, b, a)) <.Light.set_specular_color>`, however, this should not be done as this will produce an unnatural effect.
    This method is deprecated and may be removed in a future version of Panda3D.
    By default, the specular color of a light is automatically set from its regular color.

 .. note::
    The R, G, B values can be larger than 1, if you want brighter lights!